-A conceptual framework presents the philosophy and values that underpin University of Otago Initial Teacher Education (ITE) programmes.
-The principles of ITE design and delivery are:
+A conceptual framework presents the philosophy and values that underpin the University of Otago Initial Teacher Education (ITE) programmes.
+All student teachers will become familiar with the text of the Conceptual Framework for ITE Programmes during their programme of study.
+The conceptual framework is represented by the following image.

 Examine theories concerning how people learn and the socio-cultural factors that influence them.
 This provides an understanding of the theory behind teaching and learning, the factors which enhance each of these processes, and the role and responsibilities of the teacher.
 An examination of the sociological and educational issues affecting New Zealand educational settings is also included.
 The knowledge from these studies will support and complement the content of other studies and will provide a sound theoretical basis for teaching.